salsita/react-training/README.md

 * Continue with your previous project or open `06-redux-saga`
 * Add skills and [regnal number](https://en.wikipedia.org/wiki/Regnal_number) to users
-* Save users and skills into the entity repository in the denormalized form
+* Save users and skills into the entity repository in the normalized form

 ### Server file
 Location: `backend/server.ts`